halileo-bit/Manajemen-List-Coswalk/README.md

 <table>
 <tr>
 <td>
-  Aplikasi ini diperuntukkan buat memudahkan para pendaftar lomba Coswalk (Cosplay Walking) untuk mendaftar secara OTS tanpa perlu tulis tangan, adapun fitur admin diperuntukkan buat bikin list pendaftar yang daftarnya lewat online sekaligus update data para pendaftar yang mendaftar di online namun kostum yang mereka pakai sangat berbeda.
+  This application is intended to make it easier for Coswalk (Cosplay Walking) competition registrants to register OTS without having to write by hand, while the admin feature is intended to create a list of registrants who register online as well as update data for registrants who register online but the costumes they wear are very different.
 </td>
 </tr>
 </table>